rasumovsky/51_HggDM/README.md

      * DMEvtSelect.cxx
           This class implements the cutflow and counters for the analysis.
 It can be initialized using a pointer to the DMTree.
+This class is instantiated in the DMMassPoints and DMSigParam classes.

      * DMTree.cxx
           This class is automatically generated based on the MxAOD structure.